 Pets start out like children.
-They end up our elders.
+They end up being our elders.

 They demand nothing of us, other than food, daily walks, and rubbing their heads now and then.
-And if we’re depressed, sick or crying, they will cuddle up beside and keep us company.
-They let us know they understand our emotions when we share our struggles with them, even if they don’t understand the particulars.
+If we’re depressed, sick, or crying, they will cuddle up beside us and keep us company.
+They let us know they understand our emotions, even if they don’t understand our words.

 When they are sick, they don’t want to bother us, but we sense they are ailing and try to help without knowing the extent of the problem.
 As they grow older, gray hairs appear.
 We see the fading look in their eyes, their struggle to move around, and their difficulty in jumping up in our laps.
 They are always around, until they aren’t.

 Knowing that they will die before us does not make their deaths any easier to accept.
-They become family, and we grieve their loss as much as we grieve the loss of any close friend.
+They have become family, and we grieve their loss as much as we grieve the loss of a close friend.
 Do we grieve them less because they were not human?

 Love is not a matter of IQ or species, but a matter of heart.
 Our pets show more compassion than some humans we know.
 I believe that all sentient beings share a common consciousness.
 We simply articulate this awareness differently.

 When any relationship of the deep heart ends, we grieve.
 And terribly.